 - Toyota is using a client’s car to buy car parts.

 - Toyota is using spare parts from unknown sources.

 The white SUV stopped at a local motor supply store 6.4 kilometers away from the car’s machine shop.

 His Facebook post gathered mixed reactions from netizens.
 Some commenters said they were already familiar with this practice long ago, so they resolved not to bring their cars to the casa when they required repair.
 Others suggest that Usis file a carnapping case, then ask for damages so that his car will be paid in full if this is under bank financing.

 As of this writing, the post has generated more than seven thousand reactions and more than eight thousand shares.

-Do you have similar experience?
+Do you have a similar experience?
 Please reply in the Comment Section below.
-I am sure most of us would like to know if this is a prevalent practice.
+Most of us would like to know if this is a prevalent practice.